AMReX-Combustion/PeleLMeX/README.md

 well as cmake >= 3.23 for compiling the [SUNDIALS](https://github.com/LLNL/sundials) third party library.

 Most of the examples provided hereafter and in the [tutorials](https://amrex-combustion.github.io/PeleLMeX/manual/html/Tutorials.html) will use MPI.
-Although not mandatory, it is advised to build *PeleLMeX* with MPI support from the get go if your more than a single core is available to you.
+Although not mandatory, it is advised to build *PeleLMeX* with MPI support from the get go if more than a single core is available to you.

 Finally, when building with GPU support, CUDA >= 11 is required with NVIDIA GPUs and ROCm >= 5.2 is required with AMD GPUs.